codemeta/codemeta/developer-guide.md

  [ TBD ]

+## Generating Citations from a CodeMeta document

 ## Appendix A JSON-LD Relationship to RDF

 The intent of JSON-LD is to provide a mechanism to represent linked data using standard JSON syntax, yet JSON-LD was developed as a W3C Standard by the RDF Working Group.
 Even though JSON-LD can be effectively used without converting a JSON-LD document to RDF, it is useful to consider the relationship of JSON-LD to RDF in order to fully understanding JSON-LD.

-For example, in the instance file, the JSON-LD "@id" keyword is used to associate an IRI with a JSON object.
-When the JSON-LD instance file is serialized to RDF, this becomes the graph node identifier, or the subject of the resulting RDF triple.
+For example, in the CodeMeta document, the JSON-LD "@id" keyword is used to associate an IRI with a JSON object.
+When the JSON-LD CodeMeta document is serialized to RDF, this becomes the graph node identifier, or the subject of the resulting RDF triple.
 If an @id is not specified for a JSON object, then a blank node identifier is assigned to the resulting graph node for the output RDF graph.
-The JSON object `role` from the example instance file:
+The JSON object `role` from the example
+CodeMeta document:

 ```
       "roleCode":[